Environmental Impacts of Coal

 Power suppliers protect electricity supplies by placing barriers around electric towers, cables, and utility poles.
 However, small creatures like squirrels, birds, snakes, and raccoons may still breach defenses.
 Squirrels are particularly problematic and are estimated to cause up to 30% of power outages.

 Sometimes, the answer to what causes power outages is the power company itself.
-Planned blackouts to conduct routine maintenance or upgrades are usually scheduled in advance.
+Planned blackouts or also knows as “rolling blackouts“, conduct routine maintenance or upgrades that are usually scheduled in advance.
 However, it’s also possible that companies may shut down operations to protect resources and reduce the chance of fire or equipment damage in periods of extreme weather.

 Fallen trees and broken branches obstructing power lines are common causes of power outages.
 However, it’s not just mother nature that can uproot trees, which is why any felling or trimming should always be conducted by a professional.